alessandriniluca/postget/README.md

 - [ ] Support for custom digitation speed (standard time plus or minus epsilon)
 - [ ] Support for both dark and light themes

+## Changelog
+### 1.1.2
+- Fixed naming inconsistency for the CLI interface.
+This did not cause any bug, but has been changed for code consistency
+- Added support for tweet text retrieval